Diagnosing Addiction in Another Person

 Following the initial consultation and medical evaluation, the next steps involve gathering information about the individual’s substance use history, including the types and amounts of substances used, duration of use and any past attempts at quitting or periods of abstinence.
 This information is critical for understanding the depth of the addiction and tailoring the treatment approach.
 Additionally, it’s essential to identify any co-occurring mental health disorders, as these often accompany substance use disorders and significantly impact the treatment plan.

-Professionals utilise standardised diagnostic criteria, such as those outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to diagnose a substance use disorders.
-Based on this diagnosis, a personalised treatment plans are developed based on.
+Professionals utilise standardised diagnosing addiction criteria, such as those outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), to identify addiction to alcohol or other drugs.
+Based on the severity of this diagnosis, a personalised treatment plan is developed.
 This plan can encompass a range of interventions, including detoxification, various forms of therapy (individual, group, family), medication-assisted treatment, lifestyle changes and ongoing follow-up care.

 Help For You